 Professor Cary Cooper, an occupational health psychologist at the University of Lancaster, said: "People are doing more work under more demanding conditions so are under more stress and need more rest and recuperation.
 Some employees may feel the weekend is not enough so they take the extra day.”
 The fact that Monday is the most popular day for sick leave suggests that this sick leave is likely not due to a physical illness that happens to occur on a Monday, but rather stress.
 Stressed employees may feel the weekend is not long enough and therefore did not provide them with enough of a break to feel as if they can dive back in to their working lives on Monday morning.
 This indicates that stress may not only be a common cause of long term sickness absence, but also short-term sickness absence.

 4. A flawed absence management strategy can make it worse

 An absence strategy that emphasises the importance of employees attending work even when they do not feel fit to do so risks leading to presenteeism- where employees come into work even when not well enough.
 This leads to an increase in mistakes, lower productivity and a decrease in morale.
 It can also lead to increased stress if employees feel under pressure to come into work, which is counter intuitive with stress-related illness being one of the main causes of absence to begin with.
 It is therefore important to focus on the well-being of the employee to reduce absence rates.

 5. Specialist training can help reduce absence rates

-Altruist Enterprises are an experienced provider of Resilience training and as such, offer a 3-hour course in resilience for between 8-16 employees at a time, who will learn the vital skill of how to effectively cope with stress and adversities at home and in the workplace.
-To find out more, click here
+Altruist Enterprises are an experienced provider of training for managers and employees, giving your teams vital skills on how to effectively cope with stress and adversities at home and in the workplace.